 BA, MA, MFA

 Vic has over twenty years experience working as a graphic designer and runs a design company called Dragonfly Design.
 She managed ANZATA / ANZACATA’s communications from 2008 to 2019, including coordinating and designing ANZJAT.
 She is well-versed in academic writing and referencing and likes to write about art.
 She is the marketing manager and graphic designer for the Wallace Arts Centre in Auckland.
-Vic is also an artist and has completed an MFA at Whitecliffe College of Arts and Design.
+Vic is also an artist and has completed an MFA with first-class honours from Whitecliffe College of Arts and Design.

 BMus, LTCL, GradDipEd&Pub, MArtAdmin, PhD